Rate of cluster decomposition via Fermat-Steiner point: Discussion

 It is an interesting question to extend our consideration to a general $n$-point function $\langle \phi_1(x_1)\dots \phi_n(x_n)\rangle$ assuming all mutual intervals $x_i-x_j$ are space-like.
 When all operators are simultaneous, $x_i^0=0$, the problem can be formulated in the Euclidean space, and similarly to the discussion in section \ref{Euclidean}, we expect that the largest (least suppressed) term will be given by a tree-level Feynman diagram connecting all original points and the additional vertexes, such that the total Euclidean distance of the corresponding graph would me minimal.
 In other words, the leading exponent will be given by the total length of the graph solving the Euclidean Steiner problem \cite{jarnik1934minimalnich}.
-Such a graph typically consists of the ``Fermat'' points each connecting three lines, with all angles being 120\degree.
+Such a graph typically consists of the Fermat-Steiner points each connecting three lines, with all angles being 120\degree.
 This similarity with the three-point case suggests that for the Minkowsian configurations, when the choice $x_i^0=0$ is not possible, the answer will only change in the way that some of the graph vertexes will merge.
 It should be noted, that finding optimal graph of the Euclidean Steiner problem, and thus in turn calculating higher order correlation function, is NP hard \cite{bern1989shortest,brazil2014history}.
 It would be interesting to understand the interplay between the complexity of corresponding optimization problem and elegance of the close cousins of correlation functions -- tree-level scattering amplitudes in field theory \cite{Britto:2005fq,ArkaniHamed:2008yf,Arkani-Hamed:2013jha,Arkani-Hamed:2017jhn}.
+It should be also noted that the Steiner problem in the hyperbolic space appears in the holographic context as an effective description of large $c$ conformal blocks \cite{alkalaev2018perturbative}.
 Another curious connection is between optimal Euclidean trees and minimal surfaces (soap films) \cite{isenberg1975problem}.
 We leave it as an intriguing question for the future to explore if these connections may lead to new computational techniques or optimization algorithms.